 Once my assets were imported to Adobe Premiere, I created a timeline and laid the voice over track to get a general idea of how long my video would be.
 Once I knew my TRT (total running time), my next step was to begin considering the video footage needed to compose a supporting video track for my PSA.

 The video is divided into several sequences.
 I began my narrative by establishing the time and place of the video.
-Opening sequence is introduction of the holiday season using holiday ornaments and video footage to identify the time of year.
-As a part of the longer campaign, this video is just a seasonal PSA to be aired only during the holidays.
+The opening sequence is the introduction of the holiday season using holiday ornaments and video footage to identify the time of year.
+As a part of the long campaign, this video is just a seasonal PSA to be aired only during the holidays.

 Per suggestions of my peers, my draft video had a couple of issues with competing for audio tracks and rough transitions.

 First, I adjusted my voice over the track not to be overpowered by the theme tracks.
 If the main narration is not heard well, the video is not effective and the message is lost.
 As my theme in this course, I chose “know your audience” it is important to be attentive and to respect the audience by providing clear narration, supporting video footage and sequenced video track that all together contribute to the story.

 To show the change between the happy and the sad parts of the video I used different theme tracks.
 In the final version, I adjusted the tracks by a couple of seconds at the beginning of the conflict intro and at the beginning of the resolution intro to reflect the narration and create a better transition.

 The second suggestion to my video was the lack of video transitions.
 To provide a smoother connection between the shots in the sequence I used dip-to-white between the sequences.
 I also added more b-roll footage to cover the static shots for clearer and more vibrant aesthetics.